1766–1773 Real del Monte strike

-The 1766 Real del Monte strike occurred when silver miners in the province of New Spain went on strike for better working conditions.
+The 1766 Real del Monte strike occurred when silver miners in Real del Monte and Pachuca, in the province of New Spain, went on strike for better working conditions.
 Real del Monte was a prosperous mining city under the Spanish crown, located in east-central Mexico—today a municipality in the state of Hidalgo.
-The mines were owned and controlled by the Count de Regla, Pedro Romero de Terreros from 1735 until Mexican independence from Spain in 1821.
-He is considered by many to be one of the richest and most powerful Spaniards in the colonies at the time of the strike, and is noted for his incredible business skill in restoring his bankrupt uncle's estate to one of the most prosperous silver producing regions in the whole of Spanish America (Ladd).
+The mines were owned and controlled by Pedro Romero de Terreros, Count of Regla from 1735 until Mexican independence from Spain in 1821.
+He is considered by many to be one of the richest and most powerful Spaniards in the colonies at the time of the strike, and is noted for his incredible business skill in restoring his bankrupt uncle's estate to one of the most prosperous silver producing regions in the whole of Spanish America.
 The strike in 1766 though, in which miners protested changes in labor and wage practices under Terreros, is considered by many to be the first real labor strike in North American history, as it was not only a work stoppage, which had occurred in many places before, but an organized attempt at renegotiating labor contracts and conditions.

 Background

-The viceroyalty of New Spain was created after Cortés's defeat of the Aztec Empire in 1521.
-From the end of the 17th century through the beginning of the 19th, over fifty thousand tons of silver were exported from Spanish mines in the Americas to Europe and beyond (Garner, 899).
-The mining town of Real del Monte was settled in the late 16th century, but did not become a hub until de Torreros's arrival.
-Real del Monte mines are estimated to have produced more than one billion troy ounces of silver since the 16th century, the majority of which was produced under the direction of the Spanish crown (Garner 901).
+The Viceroyalty of New Spain was created after Hernán Cortés's conquest of the Aztec Empire in 1521.
+From the end of the 17th century through the beginning of the 19th, over fifty thousand tons of silver were exported from Spanish mines in the Americas to Europe and beyond.
+The mining town of Real del Monte was settled in the late 16th century, but did not obtain its later status as a mining hub until the arrival of Pedro Romero de Terreros, Count of Regla.
+Real del Monte mines are estimated to have produced more than one billion troy ounces of silver since the 16th century, the majority of which was produced under the direction of the Spanish crown.
+In addition to silver, the mines at Real del Monte and Pachuca contained lead, zinc, copper and gold.